vincedarley/homebridge-plugin-bwaspa/README.md

 The flow sensor has 3 states: normal, failed, or low water flow.
 In the Home app this is exposed using the leak-sensor style alerting model.
 In Matter this is exposed as two boolean sensors: a LeakSensor alarm endpoint for failed flow, and a separate generic OnOffSensor warning endpoint for low flow.
 This is useful for detecting dirty filters because reduced flow disables heating and results in the spa to cooling down.

-There is a "Hold" switch to activate the Spa's hold mode (temporarily turn off all pumps, including the circulation pump, so that you can safely change filters, etc).
+There is a "Hold" switch to activate the Spa's hold mode (temporarily turn off all pumps, including the circulation pump), so that you can safely change filters, etc.

 There are two "Locks" - one to lock the spa settings (while still allowing control over pumps, lights, etc) and second to lock the Spa completely (preventing use of any panel controls until unlocked).
 These are the same locking/unlocking as Balboa provides in the Spa control panel.